 The menu includes an array of familiar and innovative offerings.
 Appetizers include throwbacks such as fritto misto (breaded calamari, onion rings, fried zucchini) as well as the seemingly de rigueur anti-pasto platter (cured meats, roasted peppers, olives, fresh mozzarella) and pita points and hummus (cucumber relish, Kalamata olives, hummus and warm pita).
 Raviolio Fritti, fried ravioli with warm marinara, each of five the size of an iPhone, are a popular favorite.

-The Ravioli Fritti are lightly breaded then fried to a golden sheen and served in a conical wrought iron basket.
-Each ravioli is sprinkled with shaved parmesan and oregano and is stuffed with a rich cheese blend.
+7 August 2010: The Ravioli Fritti are lightly breaded then fried to a golden sheen and served in a conical wrought iron basket.
+Each ravioli is sprinkled with shaved Parmesan and oregano and is stuffed with a rich cheese blend.
 The consistency of each ravioli is just slightly crispy, but not crunchy.
 The marinara is quite good, the type of which would go very well on a pasta dish.

 Pasta dishes are adorned with a variety of sauces: white wine pasta cream sauce, mascarpone and lemon butter sauce, roasted pepper Parmesan cream sauce, fresh herb Veloute sauce and a cracked pepper pesto cream sauce.
 None of the pasta entrees are made with a traditional “red” sauce (marinara or meat sauce).
 Even the lasagna is made with a Bolognese meat sauce.